NESOY/Back-end-Developer-Interview-Questions/README.md

 * How would it be possible to detect SQL Injection via static code analysis?
 I don't expect you to write an algorithm capable of doing this, as it is probably a huge topic, but let's discuss a general approach.
 * What do you know about Cross-Site Scripting?
 If you don't remember it, let's review online its definition and let's discuss about it.
 * What do you know about Cross-Site Forgery Attack?
 If you don't remember it, let's review online its definition and let's discuss about it.
-* How does HTTPS work?
+* HTTPS는 어떻게 동작하는지 아시나요?
 * What's a Man-in-the-middle Attack, and why does HTTPS help protect against it?
 * How can you prevent the user's session from being stolen?
 Chances are you remember what Session or Cookie Hijacking is, otherwise let's read its Wikipedia page together.